Welcome to the Sticks: Plot

 Philippe Abrams is the manager of the French post office (La Poste) branch in Salon-de-Provence, Bouches-du-Rhône, in southern France.
 He is married to Julie, whose negative character makes his life miserable.
 Philippe does everything to get a job at an office in Sanary-sur-Mer, on the Mediterranean coast, to make her happy.
 As it is perceived that the position will be acquired more easily if one is disabled, Abrams pretends that he is disabled—and is found out by the management.
 As punishment, he is banished for two years to Bergues, a town near Dunkirk in northern France.
-Northern France—and the Nord-Pas-de-Calais region in particular—is considered "the sticks"—a cold and rainy place inhabited by unsophisticated ch'tis who speak a strange dialect (called "ch'ti in local parlance, and "cheutimi in the South).
+Northern France—and the Nord-Pas-de-Calais region in particular—is considered "the sticks"—a cold and rainy place inhabited by unsophisticated ch'tis who speak a strange dialect (called "ch'ti in local parlance, and pronounced "cheutimi in the South).
 He has to spend his first night at the home of Antoine, a member of his staff who happens to live there.
 Philippe initially dislikes Antoine for his obnoxious behavior and because he initially thinks Antoine is gay (due to seeing pictures of him crossdressing), but later Philippe finds out that Antoine worked for a carnival for a time (where he did impressions of numerous people, men and women alike) and that he secretly has a crush on Annabelle, one of the workers at the post office.
 Antoine and Philippe subsequently become best friends.

 To Philippe's surprise, Bergues proves to be a charming place teeming with warm, friendly people and co-workers.
 Soon, he is completely won over, eating strong-smelling Maroilles cheese; talking to virtually every local (by delivering their mail, and accepting the recipients' invitation for a drink); playing at the beach; playing the carillon at the bell tower together, drinking beer like a local, going to an RC Lens football match and so forth.
 He tries to describe the happy turn of events to his wife who has remained in the South with their young son, but she does not believe him.
 This inspires Philippe to tell her what she wants to believe; that his life is wretched there.